HappyZombies/brackette-alpha/README.md

 ## 🧐 About <a name = "about"></a>

-The first ever version of Brackette can be found here, it is very bare bones but shows the potential of what can be done.
-Brackette Alpha however is a dedicated website with a MySQL Database that now allows for user account creation, creation of Challonge rooms and more.
-That is why it is an Alpha, it is an extension of the first prototype and will continue to grow.
+The first ever version/prototype of Brackette can be found here, it is very bare bones but shows the potential of what can be done.
+Brackette Alpha however is a dedicated web application that now allows for user account creation, creation of Challonge rooms and more.
+It is an Alpha version, as it is an extension of the first prototype and will continue to grow.

 <i>I'll add more here eventually...</i>